Black holes and Bhargava's invariant theory

 \section{Discussion}

-In this note, we outlined a connection between the class numbers characterizing forms with fixed values of various arithmetic invariants and BPS black holes in supergravity and string theory.
+In this note, we outlined a connection between special points in geometry-of-numbers examples and special points in supergravity.
+If one wishes to count these points, one matches class numbers characterizing forms with fixed values of various arithmetic invariants and BPS black holes in supergravity and string theory.
 While we provided a few examples in \S2, it should be clear that similar considerations extend to many further constructions.
 Extension of our results to other supergravity theories, in particular those that have stringy extensions, and possible extensions along the lines of example four above will be left to future investigations.

 In the prototype case involving binary quadratic forms and BPS black holes on $K3 \times T^2$, it has been observed that the generating function